 The National Clearinghouse on Autism Evidence and Practice (NCAEP) is conducting a systematic review of the current intervention literature targeting individuals on the autism spectrum.
 NCAEP is a continuation of the evidence review that was completed by the National Professional Development Center on Autism Spectrum Disorders (NPDC) which included research published through 2011.
 We will review research studies published in the last five years (2012-2017) which examine the impact of behavioral, educational, clinical and developmental practices and service models used with individuals on the autism spectrum from birth through age 21.
 The literature is expanding rapidly so we plan to establish an active yearly review that will provide families, practitioners, and researchers with more timely updates.
 In the future, NCAEP hopes to expand this important work to identify EBPs for adults on the autism spectrum and to include pharmaceutical interventions.
-Read more about our aims here.
+Read more about the Clearinghouse on this flyer.

 We conducted this review to help inform practice and policy, and to ensure that individuals with autism spectrum disorder are provided the most efficacious interventions that can lead to the most successful outcomes.
 We plan to use this information to create additional resources for educators, clinicians, families, health care providers, and researchers based on the updated findings.

 When did NCAEP conduct their work?